 For drinks, we had an open bar with our favourite French champagne, wines and top shelf tequila, whisky and vodka.
 Plus we made sure we had delicious cocktails such as margaritas, espresso martinis and aperol spritzes flowing.

 the wedding songs.

 Ceremony: Walked down the isle to Jeff Buckley’s “Hallelujah “ sung by Bradley Stone

 We hired local Byron Bay singer Bradley Stone.
 He is was amazing!
-He also DJ for the dancefloor afterwards
+He was also the DJ for the dance floor afterwards.

 the favourite moment.

 There was too many!
 Just the overall feeling of excitement and seeing everyone you love, and everyone so happy to see you two get married, is just a warm and beautiful feeling we always get when we reflect back on the day.